ruyd/Concentrate/README.md

 Reading a lot or studying a bit?

-This add-on grew from a safe way to fight interruptions and distractions into a surprisingly helpful companion.
+From a safe way to fight interruptions and distractions into a surprisingly helpful app for concentration.

 I really hope it also helps your studies and peace of mind.